UMAprotocol/UMIPs/Add uINT_KPI_UMA as a supported price identifier v2.md

 If a voter determines a tally of 22 points and 2 of them include BONUS points, they would calculate that 1 uINT = (10 x 0.0167) + (12 x 0.0500) + (2 x 0.0833) = 0.9333 UMA.

-If a voter determines a tally of 20 points and 7 of them include BONUS points, they would calculate that 1 uINT = (10 x 0.0167) + (10 x 0.0500) + (7 x 0.0833) = ??? (come back to this after discussion)
+If a voter determines a tally of 20 points and 7 of them would individually qualify for BONUS points, they would calculate that 1 uINT = (10 x 0.0167) + (10 x 0.0500) + (4 x 0.0833) = 1.000
+This is because even though 7 of the integrations qualified for bonus, there is a maximum of 4 bonuses allowed in this KPI option.

 # Security Considerations

+Due to the bespoke nature of this UMIP, it should not be considered a standard against which futuer UMIPs can me measured without considering the amount of risk in establishing a set of rules as qualitative as is the case here.
+When assessing the risk of using qualitative data to determine an outcome, several things have been considered, such as the intended "in house" use of this UMIP, the intended recipients of the uINT token, the intended outcome of the KPI option, and how to handle any ambiguities that could arise over the course of this option.

 How could metric manipulation occur?

-* By establishing a minimum value for qualifying integrations, it ensures that the cost of manipulation is higher than the possible reward for doing so.
-Additionally, the DVM voters have the ability to determine if it appears that someone is acting maliciously and can disqualify any integrations that majority believe should not be included.
+* By establishing a discussion system for determining qualitative validity of an integration, it reduces the ability of any individual to game the system.
+The DVM voters have the ability to determine if it appears that someone is acting maliciously and can disqualify any integrations that majority believe should not be included.

 How could this price ID be exploited?

-* I’m not sure it can be, since it is based on the definition of the metric.
-Thoughts?
+* The definition of the metric is inherently qualitative, which makes it inprobable that it will be exploited.

 Do the instructions for determining the price provide people with enough certainty?